zhaouv/antlr-blockly/docs/en/grammerFile.md

 Used to separate meaningful lexical rules and non-displayed lexical rules
 `NEWLINE` does not need to be displayed or allowed to type by the user and placed below the delimiter

-The concept of `stat` as a collection of statements is not itself a block, but its three options are named independently as statement blocks.
+The concept of `stat` as a set of statements is not itself a block, but its three options are named independently as statement blocks.

-`expr` is renamed to `expression`. `expression` is a keyword  of antlr-blockly that is the only grammar rule that allows itself to be invoked as a concept of a collection of expressions, with the following rules in addition to the full independence of the `expression` The name is given as a value block, and the arithmetical expressions at the beginning of expression are automatically named as `expression_arithmetic_0`,`..._1`,`..._2`.
+`expr` is renamed to `expression`. `expression` is a keyword  of antlr-blockly that is the only grammar rule that allows itself to be invoked as a concept of a set of expressions, with the following rules in addition to the full independence of the `expression` The name is given as a value block, and the arithmetical expressions at the beginning of expression are automatically named as `expression_arithmetic_0`,`..._1`,`..._2`.

 Because the priority is handled differently, `MulDivAddSub_List` merges the four operations into one pull-down menu, removing the `parens` brackets group.